About the project

 We were also to select a product for storing data.
-The key idea was to find a solution with a minimum input threshold that would be similar to standard SQL.
+The key idea was to find a cloud-based solution with a minimum input threshold that would be similar to standard SQL.
 In that way, DBA engineers already employed by the customer’s company would be able to build data queries.
-The customer will not incur any additional expenses on trainings for the staff.
+The customer will not incur any additional expenses on training for the staff.

 We built a Hadoop cluster to ensure fast data analysis.
 The system loads data from Nginx servers at certain intervals.
 The servers upload banners directly to the HDFS via the WebDAV extension.
 In order to make CDH3 work, we had to add some patches to the standard WebDAV protocol.

 Apache Hive was used as a data warehouse system for fast data querying and analysis.
 Data is partitioned by preset time intervals, so we can store active and archived data in one table.
 This also helps to simplify system maintenance and reduce costs, in case we need to recalculate results for any elapsed period of time.
 In this project, we used Pentaho-Kettle, an ETL solution by Pentaho that connects to Hive through a standard JDBC connector.

 NameNode backup was implemented with NFS protocol to ensure high availability.
 We also developed some utility programs for Apache Hadoop to simplify the most frequent cluster administration tasks.